danneu/react-template-render/README.md

 ## Koa example

-Here's how you could write koa middleware that implements the familiar `ctx.render('template.jsx', { foo: 'bar' })` method which streams directly to the response.
+Here's how you could write koa middleware that implements the familiar `ctx.render('template', { foo: 'bar' })` method which streams directly to the response.

 ```javascript
 const makeRenderer = require('react-template-render')